 Right of Rectification

 If the personal data supplied by you to this website in the context of payment for services supplied, or registration for the CRO email newsletter service or online filing service is inaccurate, you have the right to have said personal data corrected.
 There is no charge for complying with such a request and we will comply with your request within 30 days.
-Please forward a written request for rectification to CRO, Bloom House, Gloucester Place Lower, Dublin 1, marked for the attention of Mr. Mark Donoghue, (CRO Data Protection Officer).
+Please forward a written request for rectification to CRO, Bloom House, Gloucester Place Lower, Dublin 1.

 Right of Erasure